mafe72/NESPi-Fan-Control-Board/README.md

 * One-line script installation

-* Compatible with RetroFlag SNESPi Case U/J, MEGAPi Case, NESPi Case/NESPi Case + and the YIKESHU Black NES Case
+* Compatible with RetroFlag SNESPi Case U/J, MEGAPi Case, NESPi Case/NESPi Case + and the YIKESHU Black NES Case or any Raspberry Pi Case

 * You can buy the latest version of this board fully assembled from [http://mini-mods.com](http://mini-mods.com/product/retroflag-basic-fan-control/)